 - Aggravated Speeding in an Urban Area

-- Second offense of Aggravated Speeding (prior supervision or conviction for Aggravated Speeding)
+- Second offense of Aggravated Speeding (when the driver already has prior supervision or conviction for Aggravated Speeding)

-- More than 2 sentences of court supervision within 12 months prior to the current offense.
+- More than 2 sentences of court supervision on traffic offenses within 12 months prior to the current offense.

 Illinois Driver’s License Consequences